 Click Next: Configure Security Group.

 Select an existing security group to attach new security groups to so that it meets the security requirements for ThoughtSpot.Tip: Security setting for ThoughtSpot

 - The VMs need intragroup security, i.e. every VM in a cluster must be accessible from one another.
 For easier configuration, ThoughtSpot recommends that you enable full access between VMs in a cluster.

 - Additionally, more ports must be opened on the VM to provide data staging capabilities to your network.
-Check Network policies to determine the minimum required ports that must be opened for your ThoughtSpot appliance.
+Check Network policies to determine the minimum required ports you must open for your ThoughtSpot appliance.

 After you have reviewed your instance launch details, click Launch.

 Choose a key pair.
 A key pair consists of a public and private key used to encrypt and decrypt login information.
-If you don’t have a key pair, you must create one, otherwise you won’t be able to SSH into the AWS instance later on.
+If you don’t have a key pair, you must create one.
+Without a key pair, you cannot SSH into the AWS instance later on.

 Click Launch Instances.
 Wait a few minutes for it to fully start up.
-After it starts, it will appear on the EC2 console.
+After it starts, it appears on the EC2 console.